balochan970/PTCL-Incident-Mgmt/PTCL-INCIDENT-MGMT-TECHNICAL-DOCUMENTATION.md

    - Implementing a safe redirect function with built-in safeguards
    - Checking referrer headers to prevent loops from login page
    - Using sessionStorage flags to track redirect sources
+   - Implementing a pending redirect queue to handle multiple redirect requests
+   - Using cookies to track recent redirects and prevent loops
+   - Adding path checking to avoid unnecessary redirects to the current path
+   - Implementing grace periods after redirects to prevent immediate rechecks

 ### Authentication Flow